The Comedy Genius of Gene Wilder

 Gene Wilder and Mel Brooks ended up collaborating and completed writing the script for Young Frankenstein together.
 When Young Frankenstein was released in December 1974, it was a critical and box-office success.
 Wilder and Brooks were nominated for an Academy Award for writing the Best Adapted Screenplay in 1975.
 Actresses Cloris Leachman and Madeline Kahn were both nominated for Golden Globe Awards for their performances in Young Frankenstein.

-Below, Teri Garr, Marty Feldman, Peter Boyle, Cloris Leachman, Madeine Kahn, and Gene Wilder as Dr. Frederick Frankenstein ("pronounced Fronkensteen"), in the movie trailer for the enduring baby boomer movie classic comedy, Young Frankenstein (1974).
+Below, Teri Garr, Marty Feldman, Peter Boyle, Cloris Leachman, Madeine Kahn, and Gene Wilder as Dr. Frederick Frankenstein (“pronounced Fronkensteen“), in these scenes from the enduring baby boomer movie classic comedy, Young Frankenstein (1974).

 By this time, Gene Wilder and Mary Schutz had separated; Wilder had moved to Los Angeles and briefly dated his on-screen laboratory assistant from Young Frankenstein, actress Teri Garr.
 He was also hard at working writing a new musical comedy screenplay, The Adventure of Sherlock Holmes’ Smarter Brother (1975).
 Wilder also directed and starred in The Adventure of Sherlock Holmes’ Smarter Brother, and cast two of his Young Frankenstein co-stars – Madeline Kahn and Marty Feldman – in it as well.